October 16, 2014: Inventing the Network of You

 More than 200 guests attended the Bell Labs Belgium Future X Day focused on Inventing the Network of You.
 Guests included operators like Proximus, Ziggo, Telenet, KPN, Liberty Gobal, BSKYB, Telefonica, Etisalat, professors from universities in Belgium and the Netherlands, students, local research eco-system partners, and key decision makers of the European Commission and EIT ICT Labs.
 All came with one common interest: Innovation!

-Alcatel-Lucent CEO Michel Combes opened the session with his view on the Shift Chapter 2, focusing on Innovation, Growth and Transformation, and the importance of Innovation for Alcatel-Lucent and for Europe, as we should close the digital gap with the U.S. and APAC.
+CEO Michel Combes opened the session with his view on the Shift Chapter 2, focusing on Innovation, Growth and Transformation, and the importance of Innovation as we close the digital gap with the U.S. and APAC.

 Marcus announced the winner of the 2014 Nobel Prize for Chemistry was awarded to Eric Betzig, Stefan Hell and William Moerner for developing super-resolution microscopy techniques based on the fluorescence of molecules.
 Eric Betzig's main research occurred while he was active at Bell Labs.
 There were speeches by Luc Van de Hove, CEO of Research Organization IMEC, on the topic of foldable plastic chips and machine-to-machine communication, and Enrique Algaba, Director of Network Innovation and Virtualization for Telefonica, who shared the challenges Telefonica is facing with regards to Network Transformation and Evolution, and the way they are using their open innovation lab to work with existing and new partners to build the network of the future.